junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Middle Egyptian," Cas answers easily.
 "They won't start speaking Arabic until the Arabs come."

 Dean hums quietly, unwilling to show how limited his knowledge of ancient Egyptian history is, but Cas must know anyway.
 He eyes the two colorful fabrics in Cas's hand.
-"Let me guess, you just sweet talked your way around and the woman just loved you so much she's willing to give you whatever you want without pay."
+"Let me guess, you just sweet-talked your way around and the woman just loved you so much she's willing to give you whatever you want without pay."

 Cas blushes.